-Meningitis is an infection of the meninges, the membrane the surrounds the brain and spinal cord.
-If you think your child might have meningitis, you should go straight to your nearest hospital – it’s an emergency.
+Meningitis is an infection of the meninges, which is the membrane around the brain and spinal cord.
+If you think your child might have meningitis, you should take your child straight to the nearest hospital – it’s an emergency.

-Meningitis is caused by either a bacteria or a virus getting into the spinal fluid of the brain and spinal cord, usually via the bloodstream.
-The bacteria or virus then infects the meninges, a delicate membrane that surrounds the brain and spinal cord.
+Meningitis is caused by a bacteria or a virus getting into the spinal fluid of the brain and spinal cord, usually through the bloodstream.
+The bacteria or virus then infects the meninges, a delicate membrane around the brain and spinal cord.

-Meningitis is a medical emergency and requires immediate treatment.
-If you think your child might have this condition, take him straight to the nearest hospital.
+Meningitis is a medical emergency and needs immediate treatment.
+If you think your child might have meningitis, take him straight to the nearest hospital emergency department.

-Meningitis commonly follows an upper respiratory tract infection, such as a cold.
+Meningitis usually comes after an upper respiratory tract infection like a cold.

-In younger children and babies, meningitis is very difficult to diagnose on symptoms alone.
-This is because younger children can’t tell you whether they have a headache or a sore neck.
+In younger children and babies, meningitis is very hard to diagnose on symptoms alone.
+This is because younger children can’t tell you that they have a headache or a sore neck.
 They might be off their food, irritable, listless and drowsy, and might also have a fever and be vomiting.
-If your very young child is unwell for no obvious reason, meningitis is usually on your doctor’s list of possible diagnoses.
+If your very young child is unwell for no obvious reason, doctors will check for meningitis.

 Viral meningitis is usually less severe than bacterial meningitis.